We're Field Day

 Artist and Animator

 Rodney is a talented game designer, animator, and artist.
 Officially, he does technical art and animation for our games.
 He also asks insightful questions, knows a ton about games, and brings awesome energy to the room.
-Rodney made concept art and animation for Jo Wilder and the Capitol Case, and he contributed animation, technical art, and 8-bit final game art for Lost at the Forever Mine.
-He’s currently working on Aqualab.
-Rodney is a full-time animator at PBS Wisconsin, a local partner that we love working with.
-You can find more of his work on Instagram @rodgod38
+Rodney made concept art and animation for Jo Wilder and the Capitol Case, contributed animation, technical art, and 8-bit final game art for Lost at the Forever Mine, and also worked on Wake: Tales from the Aqualab.
+Rodney started as a full-time animator at PBS Wisconsin, a local partner that we love working with, and is now a Senior Designer at Buck Studios.
+You can find more of his work on Instagram @rodgod38 and on his website.

 Forest San Filippo